-The NHFT Carer’s Group is for carers aged 18 and over who provide support for people receiveing care from the Planned Care and Recovery Team (PCART) or Crisis Services.
+The NHFT Carer’s Group is for carers aged 18 and over who provide support for people receiving care from the Planned Care and Recovery Team (PCART) or Crisis Services.

 Drop-in cafes are run around Northamptonshire by an NHFT professional and a MIND peer support worker.
-They provide support and safety to anyone in need by offering coping mechanisms and management techniques to help reduce the risk of crisis.
-They also provide advice and support to carers.
-To see the most up to date Crisis Café timetable click here.
+They provide support and safety to anyone in need by offering coping mechanisms and techniques to help reduce the risk of crisis.
+They also provide advice and support to carers. click here to find the most up to date Crisis Cafes timetable.

 Recovery College NHFT

-Supports individuals with experience of mental health difficulties to live the life they want to lead and become experts in their own self-care.
-All courses are co-produced and co-delivered by people with lived experience of mental health difficulties and mental health professionals, providing a shared learning environment where those with lived experience and those who provide their support and NHS staff can learn together.
-Carers are also able to access courses.
+The Recovery College supports people with experience of mental health difficulties to live the life they want to lead and become experts in their own self-care.
+All courses are co-produced and co-delivered by people with lived experience of mental health difficulties and mental health professionals.
+This provides a shared environment where those with lived experience and those who provide their support and NHS staff can learn together.
+Carers are also able to go on courses.